-Do your accounts and bank statements and show a widening gulf between your billings and what clients have actually paid?
-Even if that gap isn’t widening, it’s frustrating and stopping you from spending some of our hard earned income.
-After all, there is nothing more frustrating that having a ‘paper’ profit and struggling to get money into your pocket from your firm.
-It’s not just about not getting your cash out of the firm.
+Do your accounts and bank statements show a widening gulf between your billings and what clients have actually paid?
+Even if that gap isn’t widening, it’s frustrating and stopping you from spending some of your hard earned income.
+After all, there is nothing more frustrating that having a 'paper' profit and struggling to get money into your pocket from your firm.
+It's not just about not getting your cash out of the firm.
 Limiting your cash flow is one of the biggest barriers to growing your firm.

 Here are three tips to cut WIP and reduce lockup in your firm.